cleary/ansible-tidalcycles/README.md

 ## vscode
 Install the vscode editor from microsoft, including useful plugins for Tidal Cycles and Haskell.

+If you provide a list of samples paths via the variable *custom_sample_paths* in your playbook, these will be added to your settings.json for the Sample Path Browser in the tidalcycles plugin.

+Please note, this *will* replace any existing settings.json, but keep a backup in the same directory, to allow merge/revert.

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vscode

 ## atom